-We have audited the financial statements of National Federation of Voluntary Service Providers for the financial year ended 31 December 2022 which comprise the profit and loss account, balance sheet, statement of changes in equity, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
+We have audited the financial statements of National Federation of Voluntary Service Providers for the financial year ended 31 December 2023 which comprise the profit and loss account, statement of comprehensive income, balance sheet, statement of changes in equity, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
 The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.